 At 21 months, Citi® Diamond Preferred® has the longest zero-percent balance-transfer offer currently available, so if you need some extra time to pay off your transfer, but can finish within 21 months, that card is tough to beat.
 However, if you are able to pay off your balance well before the 21-month intro period ends (or if you know it’ll take you longer than that 21-month intro period), another card might offer you more value.
 A couple of perks the Citi Simplicity® Card - No Late Fees Ever comes with that the Citi® Diamond Preferred® lacks are no late fees or penalty rates – ever.

-Chase Slate® is currently offering a 0% Intro APR on purchases and balance transfers for 15 months.
+Chase Slate® is currently offering a 0 percent Intro APR on purchases and balance transfers for 15 months.
 What sets this card apart from the pack is the lack of balance-transfer fee – $0 Intro Fee on Transfers made within 60 days of Account Opening.
-After that, the fee is either $10 or 5 percent of the amount of each transfer, whichever is greater.
-It is the only card on the market with both a long zero-percent introductory balance-transfer rate and a $0 introductory balance transfer fee offer.
+After that, the fee is either $5 or 5 percent of the amount of each transfer, whichever is greater.
+It among the few cards on the market with both a long 0 percent introductory balance-transfer rate and a $0 introductory balance transfer fee offer.
 On the other hand, if you lack the ability to pay off your balance within 15 months, the interest may more than offset the balance-transfer fee, so the Citi Simplicity® Card - No Late Fees Ever may be a better choice for you.

 Barclaycard Ring™ Mastercard® and PenFed Promise Visa® Card are both suited for those who need more time to pay on their balance transfer.
 Each card offers a low ongoing rate, based upon your creditworthiness, and no balance transfer fee.
 However, only the Barclaycard Ring™ Mastercard® offers a 0-percent intro APR balance-transfer offer at this time (15 months for transfers made within the first 45 days).